 As you already know, we love to find the spots with the best view over a city or any other travel destination.
 And we found a great place in Reykjavik.
 One of the landmark buildings of Reykjavik named Perlan.
-Originally built as hot water storage tanks, is the Perlan building nowadays equipped with a winter garden, a restaurant, a souvenir shop and a viewing deck for a 360° view over whole Reykjavik, for free.
+Originally built as hot water storage tanks, is the Perlan building nowadays equipped with a winter garden, a restaurant, a souvenir shop, and a viewing deck for a 360° view over the whole of Reykjavik, for free.

 Culture – Reykjavík Art Museum – ÁSMUNDARSAFN

-This small building itself is a pure art piece of modern architecture shows the sculpture of the sculptor Ásmundur Sveinsson (from 1893 till1982).
+This small building itself is a pure art piece of modern architecture that shows the sculpture of the sculptor Ásmundur Sveinsson (from 1893 till1982).
 In front and behind the Reykjavik Art Museum Ásmundarsafn in Reykjavik- Laugardalur you can visit a free sculpture garden.
 Impressive and on our way from East Reykjavik to the city center a perfect stop for a culture highlight on our Gay Citytrip Reykjavik.

 The Icelandic Phallological Museum

 A trap?
 A hot spot?
 Well… Definitely a unique experience!
 But how can we describe what you have to expect?
 It is a collection of penises of animals worldwide.
 From all over the world fans were and are still sending souvenirs and a lot of preserved penises to the Icelandic Phallological Museum.
 Did you ever see a dick of an else?

 Whales of Iceland Museum